yaretsuo/yaretsuo-monochrome-rice/README.md

 ```bash
 vim .config/hypr/hyprland.conf
 ```
 You need to modify the first line of this file.
-If you have 1920x1080 monitor with 144 refresh rate connected via DisplayPort, paste this:
+If you got 1920x1080 resolution with 144 refresh rate connected via DisplayPort, paste this:
 ```bash
 monitor=DP-1,1920x1080@180,0x0,1
 ```